đź“– REAL RECOVERY STORIES

 “I might have a week or two, where I’m clean,” David said.
 “And then it’s like a light switch gets flipped.”

 David tried to talk to his therapist about his bot dependence a few years back, but said he was brushed off.
-In the absence of concrete support, Deguzman and David created their recovery subreddits.
+In the absence of concrete support, he and others created their recovery subreddits.

 David has found alternative coping strategies: David himself has been learning Japanese as a way to curb his AI dependency.